Butt Money with David Lindsay-Abaire

 I want to thank everyone who voted.

-Only 17.58% of you thought it should be the much more clear March O the humanity-ness.
+Only 17.58% of you thought it should be the much more clear March, oh, the humanity-ness.

-But we're calling it March O the Humadness.
+But we're calling it March, oh, the humadness.

 So

-And thank you, Marie Barty, for pulling this together after after I was incapable of doing it?
+Go to the polls.
+And thank you, Marie Barty, for pulling this together after I was incapable of doing it.

-If you are someone who votes in the Tonies,
+tony voters if you are someone who votes in the tonies

 just

-I also want to reiterate that our friends Bobby Lopez and Kristen Anderson-Lopez, who have been on this show, and so they're your friends too,
+i'm look you know what to do just vote kimberly akimbo straight up and down the ballot for in all categories best everything i also want to reiterate that our friends bobby Lopez and Kristen Anderson-Lopez, who have been on this show, and so they're your friends too,

 have created this wonderful show on Hulu called Up Here,